m2lines/gz21_ocean_momentum/README.md

 ## Overview
 Most of this repository is concerned with preparing training data, and training a NN.
-Each of these is handled with a standalone Python script, and data is saved and loaded between via disk.
+Each of these is handled with a standalone command-line interface (CLI) Python script, and data is saved and loaded between via disk.

 In the "data" step, we generate training data using [simulation data from the CM2.6 climate model][cm26-ds]